 The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) continues to play a more active role in ensuring employee safety through its investigations and enforcement actions.
 In 2014, over 39,000 inspections were conducted, with a strong focus on companies in the chemical facility and refinery industries, as well as organizations with a large number of temporary employees.
 Some of the most cited standards in 2014 include fall protection, hazard communication, and respiratory protection, lockout/tag out procedures, and electrical wiring and systems design.
-As OSHA continues to enhance its activities, it is vital for any organization to understand both the new regulations and the enforcement priorities.
+As OSHA regulations continue to play an active role, it is vital for any organization to understand both the new regulations and the enforcement priorities.

 Slips, Trips & Falls

 It is anticipated that the revised slips, trips, and falls regulations will be finalized in June 2015.
 The changes in this written standard will have impact on maintenance operations.
 The slip, trip, and fall rules will update standards to further prevent injuries on walking and working surfaces, and updates personal protective equipment standards.

 The revised statutes would expand the use of self-retracting lanyards, and would allow OSHA to fine employers who allow employees to use certain ladders without fall protection.
 The enforcement of ladder safety across all industries may require a shift in staffing for maintenance organizations.

 The more significant change to OSHA regulations is in the record keeping rule.
 Effective January 1, 2015, all employers located in states of Federal OSHA jurisdiction, including those exempt from maintaining an OSHA 300 Log, are required to report the following:

 - All work-related fatalities within 8 hours of finding out about them;

 - All work-related inpatient hospitalizations of one or more employees within 24 hours of employer knowledge; and

 - All work-related amputations or losses of an eye, also within 24 hours of finding out about them.